Want a Raise? What Your Boss and HR Won't Tell You

 1. The company's overall profitability

-3. The supply and demand of talent in the market
+3. Supply and demand for your skills in the job market

-If you ignore these three points and rely solely on negotiation techniques, the results are often inefficient, or even counterproductive.
+If you ignore these and rely only on negotiation skill, you're likely wasting your time or even hurting your chances.

 Why?
-Because salary is a fixed cost, while bonuses are only paid when the company earns a profit.
+Because salary is a fixed cost.
+Bonuses are flexible.

-So how do you break through this ceiling?
+So how do you break through that ceiling?

-From my own experience, every time I changed jobs, my salary increase was never less than 30%.
+From my own experience, every time I changed jobs, my pay jumped at least 30%.

-The second key factor for a raise is your contribution to the company's performance.
+The second key factor is your contribution to the business.

 ......then you are considered valuable to the company.